ConorDavison/ccwcreative/README.md

 ## Functionality Testing
 * Clicking on "My Account" > Register - takes the user to the registration form.
-* Forcing URLs does not work as a unique key is attached to the link sent to the user
+* Forcing URLs does not work as a unique key is attached to the link sent to the user.
-* Forcing Other URLs will only generate the registration page, the login page and the home page
+* Forcing Other URLs will only generate the registration page, the login page and the home page.

+## Combatability Testing
+*  The site has been tested across multiple virtual mobile devices and browsers.
+I checked all supported devices in both Mozilla web developer tools and Chrome developer tools.

 ### Login
 * Filling out the form successfully sends user to the home page and gives leaves them signed in.
 * Unsuccessful submissions will result in errors being shown.
 * Users are able to change their password if required.

+### Logout
+* Only a user that is logged in can use this
+* Under "My Account" > Logout
+* This takes users to a sign out page where they can click "Cancel" or "Sign Out"
+* Clicking cancel redirects the user to the home page and they are still logged in
+* Clicking sign out redirects the user to the homepage and they are logged out.

 ### Modifying/Adding to bag
 * No errors when testing this functionality of the site.
 Customers can select quantity and update bag - grand total adjusts accordingly.